-Because it’s so lean, pork tenderloin comes with a very mild flavor and can benefit from a spice or herb rub or even a quick marinade.
+Because it’s so lean, pork tenderloin comes with a very mild flavor and can benefit from a spice or herb rub.
 It pairs well with just about any flavor profile.
 Try a blend with chili powder and cumin, a Chinese five-spice blend, garam masala, or a pungent rub of minced garlic and ginger.